simon-raynor/rhombic/README.md

 ## Concept

-The maze generated inside the honeycomb is incredibly disorienting, as such it makes a perfect starting point for
+The maze generated inside the honeycomb is incredibly disorienting, as such it makes a perfect starting point for some kind of exploration/mining/stealth(?) game.

+### Note

+This document was likely out of date when it was written and most definitely is now, take everything below with a pinch of salt.

 ## TODOs